theFong/infoRise/README.md

 - [ ] Will show wrong day if end time is 1:00 AM
 - [ ] Sometimes end time is missing
 - [ ] outfits changed to null
+- [ ] Resizing issues with icons in the feed

 # Screen Shots